-In the following Section~\ref{sec:general-theory} we introduce the general idea of the method in more detail, followed by tailoring it to the setting of approximately normal effect estimates (Section~\ref{sec:normal}) and binary outcomes (Section~\ref{sec:binary}).
-In Section~\ref{sec:applications}, we then illustrate the method on data from the ECMO trial \citep{Bartlett1985}, followed by evaluating its statistical properties in a simulation study (Section~\ref{sec:simulation}).
-The paper ends with concluding remarks on advantages, limitations, and opportunities for future research (Section~\ref{sec:discussion}).
-Appendix~\ref{app:package} illustrates our R package \texttt{brar} for performing point null Bayesian RAR.
-Appendix~\ref{app:simulation} provides further details on our simulation study.
+In the following Section \ref{sec:general-theory} we introduce the general idea of the method, followed by tailoring it to normal (Section \ref{sec:normal}) and binary outcomes (Section \ref{sec:binary}).
+Section \ref{sec:applications} illustrates the method on data from the ECMO trial, followed by evaluating its properties in a simulation study (Section \ref{sec:simulation}).
+Concluding remarks are given in Section \ref{sec:discussion}.
+The supplement provides further technical details, additional simulation results, and illustrates our R package \texttt{brar}.